Welcome Home

 Enjoy the company of your classmates as you celebrate your 55th reunion.
 Cash bar.

-Class of 1972 Reunion Celebration
+Class of 1973 Reunion Celebration

 Location: Banquet Room, Weimer K. Hicks Center

 Enjoy the company of your classmates as you celebrate your 50th reunion and induction into the Emeriti Club.
-Includes beer and wine.
+Includes complimentary beer and wine.

-Class of 1977 Reunion Celebration
+Class of 1978 Reunion Celebration

 Location: Stone Room, Weimer K. Hicks Center

-Class of 1982 Reunion Celebration
+Class of 1988 Reunion Celebration

 Location: Olmsted Room, Mandelle Hall